MEET OUR LOCAL PRODUCERS

 Once he had made the decision to plant the Estate to the cool-weather varieties Pinot Noir and Chardonnay, a mutual acquaintance introduced Dr. Fogarty to Michael Martella, a fourth generation grape grower in California.
 In 1977 Martella and Fogarty began removing brush to plant the first two vineyards on the property.
 Over the next four years, with the occasional advice and guidance of Santa Cruz Mountain pioneers Jeffrey Patterson, Jim, and Bob Varner and Jim Beauregard, the six “core” vineyards of the Fogarty Estate were planted.

 The almost thirty acres under vine are today farmed organically with minimal (if any) irrigation, and the property remains in the Williamson Act, which means that the entire Estate of 350 acres is preserved as Heritage Oak and Fir forest.

-Now, we carry forth the vision of our founders, Dr. Thomas Fogarty and Michael Martella, hand-farming and raising these wines from the small mountain vineyards of our Estate.
+Now, Thomas Fogarty Winery carries forward the vision of our founders, Dr. Thomas Fogarty, and Michael Martella, hand-farming and raising these wines from the small mountain vineyards of our Estate.
 We hope you will enjoy and share the passion for these small lots of lovingly created wines.